BlueboatAU/aic-disco-impact/content/relationships.md

 The Australia-Indonesia Centre brings together leaders from both nations to strengthen relationships, exchange knowledge, and establish new networks that increase prosperity in our region.

-The Centre pursues this goal through a series of programs, dialogues, and partnerships in Indonesia and Australia.
+The Centre pursues this goal through a series of programs, dialogues, and partnerships and dialogues in Indonesia and Australia.

 <div id="bot-target"></div>